Sakura (TV series)

 (さくら, Sakura) is a Japanese serialized morning television drama series that was broadcast on NHK.
 It aired a total of 156 episodes from April 1 to September 28, 2002.
 Each episode of the series was 15 minutes long, airing every morning except Sunday.
 It chronicles the life of Matsushita Sakura, a Japanese-American from Hawaii who moves to a small town in Japan to be an assistant language teacher for Japanese middle-school students.

-Premise

-Sakura Matsushita, a Sansei (third-generation) Japanese-American living in Hawaii, who comes to Japan to live with her grandparents.
-Later, she moves because she has to teach English to Japanese middle-school students as an assistant language teacher.
-There she learns many valuable lessons and makes new friends.